kisahtegar/Android_Intermediate/README.md

-# Implement media CameraX to take photo and show it.
+# Implement media Camera to take photo and show it.

 This repository used for learning: